Patriots relay team places first at Millrose Games, counties

 — Tom Youngs

-Westhampton stayed close behind, and after a shaky handoff to Radke, the Patriots fell to second.
+Westhampton remained hot on their tail, and after a shaky handoff to Radke, the Patriots fell to second.

 “I went a little earlier than I should have,” the sophomore said.
 “I tried to do everything in my power to race well.”

 “It takes brave individuals to dig in their heels and be patient to do things the right way, and to look ahead to the long term by believing and trusting in the process,” Youngs said.
 “The effort and grit shown that Saturday was a direct result of these girls working to be the best versions of themselves each and every day.
-I could not be more proud of them, and I am blessed to have the opportunity to be a small part of their outstanding journey around the oval.”
+I could not be more proud of them.”

 The win motivated the relay team to finish first the following day at the Suffolk County indoor championship.
 Gaedje also won the 600 in 1:39.67, and Rutt took first in the 1,000 in 3:07.57.
 It was only Rutt’s second time competing in the event.